How to Price Your Massage Therapy Services for Maximum Profitability

 2. Referrals & Loyalty Programs

-Referral and loyalty programs can build a strong client base while supporting your pricing strategy.
+Referral and loyalty programs are powerful tools that can help you build a strong client base while supporting your pricing strategy.
+These programs encourage clients to return and bring new business, increasing your revenue and creating long-term relationships.

 3. Upsell Opportunities